astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

 ### Step 4: Link the AWS connection to your Deployments

 Now that we have created the AWS connection, we link it to the `conn-management-demo-dev` and `conn-management-demo-prod` deployments.
-Remember that we set the connection to **Restricted** in Step 3.3, so it is not available to any deployments by default.
+Remember that we set the connection to **Restricted** in [Step 3](#step-3-create-your-aws-connection-in-the-astro-environment-manager), so it is not available to any deployments by default.

 1. In the Astro Environment Manager, click on the `aws_conn_management_demo` connection to open the connection details.
 You see a list of all Deployments this connection is available to.
 Since we set the connection to **Restricted**, you should see no Deployments listed.
 Click on the **+ Link Deployment** button to link the connection to a Deployment.